scaleflex/js-cloudimage-360-view/README.md

 ###### Type: **String** |Default: **'v7'** | _optional_

+Allow to use a specific version of API.

-- allow to use a specific version of API
+- set a specific version of API
 ```javascript
 data-api-version="v7"
 ```